 Riverine flooding occurs when a stream or river can't hold all the water flowing into it.
 Usually the extra water comes from melting snows or larger-than-normal amounts of precipitation, which is why riverine flooding is a concern in the spring.
 When the water flowing into the river exceeds the volume of the riverbed, it spills up onto and over the riverbank.
 This type of flooding can last for weeks and is slow-moving.

-Dams (including ice jams) contribute to flooding in two ways.
+Dams can be man-made structures, or can occur naturally, as when ice, rocks or logs block normal river flow.
+Dams contribute to flooding in two ways.
 First, the water flowing against a dam may build up behind the dam until it spills out of a riverbed, lake or other large body of water.
 The region behind the dam thus may flood.
 Secondly, when a dam doesn't work right, water suddenly rushes back into an area from which dam operators (or animals) had withheld it.
-The amount of water that flows into the region in front of the dam usually exceeds the amount of water that region can disperse quickly, so flooding occurs.
+The amount of water that flows into the region in front of the dam usually exceeds the amount of water that region can disperse quickly, so flooding occurs, a phenomenon known as a flash flood.

 In an alluvial fan, which is an area at the base of a hilly or mountainous area in which sediment and debris has collected, water pathways aren't clear.
 When a pathway becomes blocked, water that flows down the hill or mountain spills over the blockage (as in dam flooding) and cuts a new path as it seeks a lower geographical level.
 These kinds of floods thus are dangerous because it is so hard to predict precisely what new path the water will take and where the resulting floods may occur.